 If you prefer to use (or earn) Marriott points, consider the 101 Hotel, a member of Design Hotels.
 It’s one of the most stunningly beautiful hotels in the city, featuring an excellent collection of modern Icelandic art.

 Downtown Reykjavik Boutique – Hotel Skuggi

-Experienced Iceland visitors, who return year after year, choose Hotel Skuggi.
-The boutique is favorably located just one block from Reykjavik’s Main Street and within a 3-minute walking distance from Rainbow Street.
+Experienced Iceland visitors, who return year after year choose Hotel Skuggi.
+The boutique is located only one block from Reykjavik’s Main Street and within a 3-minute distance from Rainbow Street.
 But it offers a number of amenities at no extra charge.

 Guest rooms are snug, but we like the quotes on the walls.
 They’re taken from a coffee table book about Iceland photography found in each room.
-Rooms feature an electric kettle, with coffee/tea, although the discounted beer at Happy Hour may well be the beverage of choice.
+Rooms feature an electric kettle with coffee/tea, although the discounted beer at Happy Hour may be the beverage of choice.